Satellile/yara/readme.md

 Yara
 =======

-Yara is a companion tool for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), based in the terminal.
+Yara is a command-line companion tool for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 It can:

 - **Pause queue generations by saving/loading them to files**